sjsu-library/unionist/_items/unionist--text-0346.md

   at 2.
 La Fayette S. Foster Esq. of Hampton is to give the Address.
-It is very desirable that each auxiliary not only send delegates to the meeting; but forward to the Secretary their annual report as soon as possible, that a full and favorable account of this County Society may be given to the meeting of the State Society in May.&nbsp;&nbsp;
+It is very desirable that each auxiliary not only send delegates to the meeting; but forward to the Secretary their annual report as soon as possible, that a full and favorable account of this County Society may be given to the meeting of the State Society in May . &nbsp;&nbsp;
   G. J. TILLOTSON, Sec. '
 scholarlyNotes:
-commentary: La Fayette S, Foster (1806-1880) was an anti-slavery advocate and later a prominent U.S. Senator from Connecticut.
+commentary: La Fayette S. Foster (1806-1880) was an anti-slavery advocate and later a prominent U.S. Senator from Connecticut.
+It is likely that he was also the person whose transcription of the trial of Frederick Olney is included in <em>The Unionist</em>.
 relatedPeople: La Fayette S. Foster; George Tillotson
 featured:
 repeated: